fafalone/UIRibbonDemos/README.md

 # UIRibbonDemos
 ## Windows UI Ribbon Framework Demos

+**Update (July 30th): Intermediate Demo updated!** Since the Recent Items category was there, I thought filling it shouldn't wait for the advanced demo.
+Details at end of readme.

 **Update (July 28th): The Intermediate Demo is now available!
 Scroll down to check it out!** The finished project is UIRibbonDemoIntermediateA.twinproj, and the intermediates are the ones with an I suffix.

 **Update: Crashing has been fixed.**